 - The GDPR introduces a new mandatory obligation requiring controllers to notify data breaches to the relevant supervisory authority "without undue delay, and where feasible, not later than 72 hours after having become aware of it".
 If notification is not made after 72 hours, a reasoned justification for the delay must be provided.
 However, it is not necessary to notify the supervisory authority where "the personal data breach is unlikely to result in a risk to the rights and freedoms of natural persons" (Article 33(1)). - The GDPR defines a "personal data breach" as "a breach of security leading to the accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to, personal data transmitted, stored or otherwise processed" (Article 4(12)). - The current law contains no legal obligation (other than in the telecommunications sector) to notify the relevant supervisory authority or affected data subjects of personal data breaches.
-The Irish Data Protection Commissioner (DPC) has, however, issued a non-binding code of practice, providing that data breaches should be notified to the DPC's Office. - The GDPR prescribes the content of the data breach notification to the supervisory authority (Article 33(3)) and to data subjects (Article 34(2)).
-The breach notification must include: - a. the nature of the breach, and where possible, the categories and approximate number of data subjects and records concerned;
+The Irish Data Protection Commissioner (DPC) has, however, issued a non-binding code of practice, providing that data breaches should be notified to the DPC's Office. - The GDPR prescribes the content of the data breach notification to the supervisory authority (Article 33(3)). - The controller must also keep a record of any data breaches, including its effects and the remedial action taken.
+This will